KayZGames/ohgj_387/README.md

-# %game_name% for OneHourGameJam 387
+# Revenge of the King for OneHourGameJam 387

 ## Theme: Checkmate